🍂 October Garden Guide by Reimagined Roots

 Harvest, Protect, and Prepare for Winter

-October is the garden’s invitation to slow down.
-The air is crisp, the light slants golden, and the soil still holds warmth even as frosts arrive.
-This is a month to savor late harvests, plant with next year in mind, and prepare beds, trees, and soil for a season of rest.
-In permaculture, we lean into cycles of decay and dormancy, knowing that today’s care creates tomorrow’s abundance.
+October is the garden’s invitation to slow down and pay attention.
+The air turns crisp, the light slants golden, and the soil still holds a whisper of warmth even as frosts loom.
+This is a month for gratitude and grit - harvesting what remains, protecting what endures, and laying the groundwork for next year’s abundance.
+In permaculture, we honor these cycles of decay and dormancy, knowing that today’s care shapes tomorrow’s vitality.

 Plant for Next Year’s Harvests